 - First of all, single-cell creatures are not simple.
 They have sophisticated internal chemical factories, and they can reproduce themselves.
 Scientists can't fabricate anything as complex as a single cell, so it's difficult to believe that lightning did it.

-- Every living cell has something called DNA, which is its genetic blueprint.
-DNA is a sophisticated digital computer program, and scientists are just beginning to learn how to read this code.
+- Every living cell has something called DNA, which is its complex genetic blueprint.
+DNA is more than just a sophisticated digital computer program.
+DNA is also the computer that reads the code, the machine that does work in response to the code, and the technician who adjusts the code to allow the living creature to adapt to its environment.
 Scientists and computer programmers cannot create computer systems as complex as DNA, so it's difficult to believe that lightning did it.

 - Scientists have observed mutations for hundreds of years and classified them into three general groups: (a) Neutral, with respect to the strength and survivability of the species; (b) Harmful to the strength and survivability of the species; and (c) Fatal.
 No scientist has ever documented a mutation that increased the complexity and survivability of a species.
 The so-called hybrids have just involved a rearranging of the existing genetic information.

-- Even if lightning could spark life into existence, billions of years isn't enough time for randomly occuring mutations to create life and evolve them into complex creatures like human beings.
-The mathematical likelihood of these mutations changing bacteria into intelligent life is absurdly small, even if it were possible for the mutations to add complexity to genetic information (which it isn't).
+- Even if lightning could spark life into existence (complete with its DNA), billions of years isn't enough time for randomly occuring mutations to change single-cell creatures into multi-cellular creatures and then human beings.
+The mathematical likelihood of these mutations changing viruses and bacteria into intelligent life is absurdly small, even if it were possible for the mutations to add complexity to genetic information (which has never been observed).

 - Nobody has ever discovered a transitional fossil.
 Species appear in the fossil record as fully developed creatures, with remarkable stability down to present times.
 Scientists haven't found any reptile with a half-formed wing (in the process of evolving into a bird) or any fishes with half-formed lungs (in the processes of becoming a land creature).